 8) Always Turn Video Off

-Go to Settings > Video and check “Turn off my video when joining meeting”.
+Check “Turn off my video when joining a meeting”.

 9) Display Names